 Tyler Dannaway Foundation

-Our mission is to enable families and therapists to utilize the benefits of therapy or emotional support dogs and provide a sensory gym/store that will help develop sensory, communication, gross, and fine motor skills in a stress-free environment.
+Our mission is to help the local autism community and provide a sensory gym/store that will help develop sensory, communication, gross, and fine motor skills in a stress-free environment.

 About the Foundation